EasyPost/easy-ui/documentation/specs/Drawer.md

   /**
    * Drawer body content.
    * This provides a scrollable region without any predefined padding.
-   * Use Drawer.StandaloneBody and Drawer.BanneredBody for preset paddings.
    */
   children: ReactNode;
 };

-type DrawerBanneredBodyProps = {
+type DrawerBanneredContentAreaProps = {
   /**
-   * Drawer body content for a drawer with a banner.
+   * Content area for a drawer with a banner.
    */
   children: ReactNode;
 };

-type DrawerStandaloneBodyProps = {
+type DrawerStandaloneContentAreaProps = {
   /**
-   * Drawer body content for a drawer without a banner (standalone).
+   * Content area for a drawer without a banner (standalone).
    */
   children: ReactNode;
 };